liuyehcf/BlogSource/_posts/Cpp-Trivial.md

     * Meaning: The memory used internally by jemalloc for bookkeeping and managing the heap.
     * Usage: Understanding this helps in recognizing the overhead caused by the allocator itself.
 This includes data structures jemalloc uses to manage free and allocated memory blocks.
 * **`Resident Memory (resident)`:**
-    * Meaning: The total amount of memory currently mapped into the process’s address space.
+    * Meaning: The total amount of memory currently mapped into the process's address space.
     * Usage: This metric provides insight into the actual physical memory usage of your application, including any memory mapped but not currently in active use.
 * **`Mapped Memory (mapped)`:**
     * Meaning: The total amount of memory mapped from the operating system.